 In 2011, the West Kootenay EcoSociety assumed operation of the centre.
 BC Parks allows us to use the centre free of charge and provides for utilities and repairs.
 That lets us focus on the important stuff – making sure our thousands of visitors have a fun and informative experience.
 We still work closely with Friends of West Kootenay Parks to secure funding and recruit volunteers.
-The wonderful array of programs at the park would not be possible without funding from Columbia Basin Trust, the Regional District of Central Kootenay Areas E and F, and support from people like you.
+The wonderful array of programs at the park would not be possible without funding from our sponsors including: Columbia Basin Trust, the Regional District of Central Kootenay Area E, BC Gaming Commission and support from people like you.

 We changed our name from the Visitor Centre to the Nature Centre in 2016 to better reflect the nature of the programs that we offer at the centre, and we adopted a new logo!
 Come out and visit us and take part in our great programs.

 With over a kilometre of sandy beaches, Kokanee Creek Provincial Park is the number one choice for tourists coming to the West Kootenays.

 The park offers visitors the Kokanee Creek Nature Centre and its many programs, a salmon spawning channel, a boat launch, a group campsite, a fantastic viewing platform, many hiking trails and a marina nearby.Within an hour’s drive, you can explore historic Nelson, Ainsworth Hot Springs, Balfour Golf Club, Kaslo with the SS Moyie stern-wheeler as well as the incredible Kokanee Glacier Provincial Park.